mavryk-network/mavryk-protocol/docs/shell/smart_rollup_node.rst

   Internal state: Collect

-To obtain more information on the execution, the command ``profile`` will also run the kernel on a full inbox, consumed all inputs, run until more inputs are required, and output some information about the run.
+To obtain more information on the execution, the command ``profile`` will also run the kernel on a full inbox, consume all inputs, run until more inputs are required, and output some information about the run.

 .. code::